 Secure your place with a deposit at mindfulwork.co.uk/retreat-june19

 Insight through mindfulness

-Retreatants will have one hour a day of karma yoga and silence will be observed throughout the two weeks.
+Retreatants will have one and a half hours a day of karma yoga and strict silence will be observed throughout the whole duration of the retreats.

 Participants need to have previous experience with the practice of mindfulness and be familiar with silence.